Trash & Recycling

 Community Recycling Event

-The Cities of Merriam and Shawnee collaborate on a yearly community-wide recycling event to provide an opportunity for residents to drop off a variety of items in one convenient location.
+Merriam partners with neighboring cities on a yearly community-wide recycling event to provide an opportunity for residents to drop off a variety of items in one convenient location.
 Learn more about this event.

 Recycling Centers